We are not forced, but we are called to bear the cross of Christ.

 Simon could represent each one of us.
 We are not forced, but we are called to bear the cross of Christ.
 For a few minutes, the cross of Christ became Simon’s cross to bear.

 There is a cost to be identified with Jesus.
 There is also joy in walking beside him.
 The joy for Simon most likely included becoming a follower of Christ.
-Numerous biblical scholars believe Simon became a dedicated believer, and that his sons Alexander and Rufus became leaders in the early Christian church.2
+Also, numerous biblical scholars believe Simon became a dedicated believer, and that his sons Alexander and Rufus became leaders in the early Christian church.

 What does it mean to you to “deny yourself and take up your cross?”